7k8m/json.filed/README.md

     + `executer` is an event emitter and can be used in error handling

 `jf.httpServer()` creates and returns http server.
-Code as next starts web server starts listening with port 8080.
+Code as next starts web server to listen with port 8080.
 ````
 let httpServer = jf.httpServer();
 httpServer.listen( 8080 );